-- nationally negotiated pay offers (as yet unresolved) at much higher levels than budgeted, for which additional governmental funding is currently unknown.
-High level estimates are that this could be £7.1m above budget. - overspends in service areas driven by increased demand combined with reduced grant funding versus previous years, particularly Learning Disabilities and Childrens Service - a sustained reduction in commercial income, covering car parks, leisure centres and school meals - capital financing underspends due to scheme delays and reduced need to borrow
+- nationally negotiated pay offers at much higher levels than budgeted, for which additional governmental funding has not been provided.
+High level estimates are that this could be £7.1m above budget.
+This is offset by an estimated £0.8m due to the reversal of the health and social care levy from November 2022, which reduces the forecast for employers National Insurance contributions

+- overspends in service areas driven by increased demand combined with reduced grant funding versus previous years, particularly Learning Disabilities and Children's Service

+- a sustained reduction in commercial income, covering car parks, leisure centres and school meals

+- capital financing underspends due to scheme delays and reduced need to borrow

-As part of the 2022/23 budget setting process the Authority has agreed a £3m in year contingency budget which is currently held centrally which provides a partial offset to the general pressures above.
+As part of the 2022/23 budget setting process the Authority agreed a £3m in year contingency budget which is currently held centrally which provides a partial offset to the general pressures above. £200k has been used to offset the increase in fuel prices impacting on School Transport.